readthedocs/readthedocs.org/docs/install.rst

 Installation
 =============

-Installing RTD is pretty simple.
-Here is a step by step plan on how to do it.
+Here is a step by step plan on how to install Read the Docs.
+It will get you to a point of having a local running instance.

 First, obtain Python_ and virtualenv_ if you do not already have them.
 Using a virtual environment will make the installation easier, and will help to avoid